 Hoof Hearted has a bar area as well as tables for seating.
 It’s neat to see the brewing equipment while dining, but the large vats seem to chop up the space strangely.

 If it’s summer time, eat your lunch and then head to the pool to drink some drafts.
-Yes, they have a pool (for a cover charge).
+Yes, you can sit first come first served at The Athletic’s pool.